modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/04_Settings.md

 You can import a YAML file with the full ConsentFriend configuration with a click on the Import Configuration button above the settings grid.
-In the import window you could select a file to import.
+In the import window you have to select a file to import.

 [![](img/configuration-import.png)](img/configuration-import.png)

-This ConsentFriend configuration file could be uploaded to `{core_path}config/consentfriend/setup.yaml` before installing the ConsentFriend package.
+This ConsentFriend configuration file can be uploaded to `{core_path}config/consentfriend/setup.yaml` before installing the ConsentFriend package.
 Then the content of file will be prepared as initial configuration of ConsentFriend.
 If you later on just need to add one service, prepare a